 Principal - The Moran Company

-Rachel has over 15 years of experience in health policy analysis and consulting experience with a focus on accurate coding, coverage, and reimbursement for new products and services to facilitate beneficiary access through stable and appropriate payments.
+Rachel Kramer has over 20 years of health policy analysis and consulting experience with a focus on accurate coding, coverage, and reimbursement for new products and services to facilitate beneficiary access through stable and appropriate payments.
 By combining subject matter expertise with results from quantitative evaluations, she can support strategic and tactical planning and provide recommendations for clients to navigate the current landscape as well as anticipate and respond to emerging policy dynamics.

-Prior to joining TMC, Rachel served as the director of economics and health policy for a national medical specialty society, was a consultant with a national firm, and worked in both hospital system and freestanding clinic settings.
+Before joining TMC, Rachel was the director of economics and health policy for a national medical specialty society, was a consultant with a national firm, and worked in the hospital system and freestanding clinic settings.

-Rachel has a Master of Public Health degree with a concentration in policy and finance from the Johns Hopkins Bloomberg School of Public Health and is credentialed as a Registered Health Information Administrator (RHIA).
-She also earned a bachelor’s degree in health information management from the University of Pittsburgh.
+Rachel has a Master of Public Health with a concentration in policy and finance from the Johns Hopkins Bloomberg School of Public Health and is credentialed as a Registered Health Information Administrator (RHIA).
+She also has a bachelor’s degree in health information management from the University of Pittsburgh.